drewcook/vue-task-tracker/README.md

 # Task Tracker

-This project is built with [Vue.js](https://v3.vuejs.org/).
-The primary reason for this is to just get familiar with some basic concepts in Vue.js version 3.
+The primary reason for this project is just to get familiar working with some of the basic concepts in [Vue.js](https://v3.vuejs.org/).
+This project is built using version 3 of Vue.js.
+A JSON server is also implmeneted to quickly setup CRUD for the todos.

 ## Project setup